ovh/docs/pages/platform/databases/grafana_tuto_01_reverse_proxy/guide.es-es.md

 - A [Public Cloud project](https://www.ovhcloud.com/es-es/public-cloud/) in your OVHcloud account
 - Access to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.es/&ovhSubsidiary=es)
-- A Grafana database running on your OVHcloud Public Cloud project ([this guide](https://docs.ovh.com/es/publiccloud/databases/getting-started/) can help you to create a managed Grafana and if you need more details on the private network configuration use [this guide](https://docs.ovh.com/es/publiccloud/databases/configure-vrack/))
+- A Grafana database running on your OVHcloud Public Cloud project. ([This guide](https://docs.ovh.com/es/publiccloud/databases/getting-started/) can help you to create a managed Grafana.
+If you need more details on the private network configuration use [this guide](https://docs.ovh.com/es/publiccloud/databases/configure-vrack/))

 ## Instructions